Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/vpn-gateway/_index.md

 **Guidance**

 Azure VPN gateway provides different SLAs when it's deployed in a single availability zone and when it's deployed in two or more availability zones.
 For information about all Azure SLAs, see [SLA summary for Azure services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services?lang=1).
-To automatically deploy your virtual network gateways across availability zones, you can use zone-redundant virtual network gateways.
-With zone-redundant gateways, you can benefit from zone-resiliency to access your mission-critical, scalable services on Azure.
+To automatically deploy your virtual network gateways across availability zones, use zone-redundant virtual network gateways.
+The zone-redundant gateways benefits from zone-resiliency to access mission-critical, scalable services on Azure.

 **Resources**